-This five-year forecast is being filed during the recovery from the COVID-19 Pandemic which began in early 2020.
-The effects of the pandemic continue to impact our state, country and our globalized economy.
-Inflation during April hit a 40 year high not seen since the early 1980's.
-While increased inflation impacting district costs are expected to continue in the short term, it remains to be seen if these costs are transitory or will last over the next few years which could have a significant impact on our forecast in addition to negative effects on state and local funding.
+This five-year forecast is being filed during a two-year economic recovery following the COVID-19 Pandemic, which began in early 2020.
+The effects of the pandemic have lessened, but several supply chain concerns and high inflation continues to impact our state, country, and broader globalized economy.
+Inflation in June 2022 hit a 40-year high of 9.1% before falling to 8.3% in August.
+Costs in FY22 were notably impacted in areas such as diesel fuel for buses, electric and natural gas, and building materials for facility maintenance and repair.
+Increased inflation affecting district costs is expected to continue in FY23; it remains to be seen if these costs are transitory or will last over the next few years, which could significantly impact our forecast and adversely affect state and local funding.